nwekecosmas/alx-low_level_programming/README.md

-This is my readme for this C language beginner learning reposository.
+my readme for this lesson